suglasp/pwsh_child_pc_locker/README.md

 - KidsSafeGuardAfter.Minutes     : number from 0-60 (minutes)
 - KidsSafeGuardAfter.DeferCount  : number that allows number of defers (+5m extend) a child can request

 **Known issues**

-- One can still ALT+TAB and try to close the WinForm (or Powershell cmd window in Debug mode)
+- One can still ALT+TAB and try to close the WinForm (or Powershell cmd window in Debug mode).
+- Only tested with a single monitor/screen attached.